06000208/obsidian-items/README.md

     - Airtable and notion both have powerful filters and sorts, which are relevant here.
 You should, for example, be able to use search items by way of filtering them with obsidian's search syntax

-    - In the normal File Explorer or elsewhere in obsidian, you would be able to right click a file, folder, note, etc. and open it as an item instead
+    - In the normal File Explorer or elsewhere in obsidian, you would be able to right click a file, folder, note, etc. and open it as an item via context menu

+      - Keep in mind for some things, like folders and some file types, using them as an item will create a JSON file.
+Clicking that in the regular File Explorer would be a method of opening it as an item as well

   - For a tag pane that supports items, I'm going to expose methods and use them within [Tag Explorer](https://github.com/06000208/obsidian-tag-explorer) as optional integration

 - A new kind of preview/edit mode or a model dubbed the Item Editor?